geektcp/UeCore/doc/describe/CONTRIBUTING.md

 When you decide to create a new bug report, please make sure that this report includes:

 * Revision on which you encountered this bug (if known, also the revision or timeframe where it first appeared) - you can also post the link to the commit on the upstream repository
-* Revisions of additional parts of the CMaNGOS familiy (SD2 version, database name and version, and such)
+* Revisions of additional parts of the Everwar familiy (SD2 version, database name and version, and such)
 * A detailed step-by-step report how this bug can be reproduced
 * A detailed explanation of what DOES happen
 * A detailed explanation of what SHOULD happen  - if possible also add a source why you think this should happen